 What Are Saved Audiences?

-Facebook’s Saved Audiences feature allows advertisers to create audiences that can be re-used in multiple campaigns.
+Facebook’s Saved Audiences feature allows advertisers to create audiences that can be re-used in multiple The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 This can be a serious time saver.
 The feature can also enable more detailed analysis, such as understanding audience overlaps.

 To access Saved Audiences, you’ll first need to access Facebook Business Manager, or, if you’re not using Business Manager, go directly to the desired ad account.
 At the time of this writing, both paths have a standard URL convention, which I’ll share in case it helps.